Last Updated on September 12, 2022

 Tools you’ll need

-Putting the chain back is a simple task.
+Putting the bike chain back is a simple task just like putting a back tire on your bike.
 But you need tools to get the job done right.

 Here are the tools you need when installing a new chain: